davdwhyte87/vhenncoin_core/Readme.md

 kuracoin is built on the tcp protocol primarily, but has an http layer.
 Miners can configure a node to choose which type of network base protocol they want.
 Our main protocol for communication is text based.
 Servers exchange encrypted text.
 Message format:
-Action name (GetWalletBalance etc..)
+- Action name (GetWalletBalance etc..)
-Data ( {"address":"xxxxxxxx", "wallet_type":"0"}  for example or "UIOJNDJNKABA 988 u#*udCAHOUI Y (&*Y@YFIHudhjkdssdkjsb yt8uygbshbdf" for encrypted data)
+- Data ( {"address":"xxxxxxxx", "wallet_type":"0"}  for example or "UIOJNDJNKABA 988 u#*udCAHOUI Y (&*Y@YFIHudhjkdssdkjsb yt8uygbshbdf" for encrypted data)
-Message Signature
+- Message Signature
-Node public key
+- Sender Node public key